Table Of Contents_

-The best dedicated wireless headphones for TV were easily the Sennheiser RS120 On-Ear Wireless RF Headphones, which come with a charging cradle that allows for 20 hours of continuous use, a radio frequency transmitter that allows you to pick from a variety of interference-free channels and wireless reception of up to 300 feet, even through obstacles.
+The best dedicated wireless headphones vs speakers for TV were easily the Sennheiser RS120 On-Ear Wireless RF Headphones, which come with a charging cradle that allows for 20 hours of continuous use, a radio frequency transmitter that allows you to pick from a variety of interference-free channels, and wireless reception of up to 300 feet, even through obstacles.
 Keep reading to learn more about the Sennheiser RS120 On-Ear Wireless RF Headphones and the other products on this list.

 Award: Top Pick